 Are you tall?
 Shy?
 Determined?
 Then you might also be lanky, reserved, and tenacious!
 These are synonyms, words having the same or nearly the same meaning as another.
 Use your thesaurus to play this fun synonym game.

-- For this activity, write down ten adjectives that describe your personality, physical appearance, temperament, or character.
-(If you choose words from the list of character qualities, make sure to change nouns to adjectives.
-For example, change boldness to bold, loyalty to loyal, etc.)
+- For this activity, write down 10 adjectives that describe your personality, physical appearance, temperament, or character.
+(If you choose words from this list of character traits, make sure to change nouns to adjectives.
+For example, change optimism to optimistic, loyalty to loyal, etc.)

-- Next, use your thesaurus to find a synonym for each of the ten words.
+- Next, use your thesaurus to find a synonym for each of the 10 words.

 - If the synonym is unfamiliar to you, use your dictionary to make sure you’re using the word correctly.

-- Challenge yourself to choose new or less familiar words of at least two syllables.
+- Challenge yourself to choose new or less familiar words of at least three syllables.